Finland's top diplomat hints at joining NATO without Sweden

 Pro-Kurdish and anti-Turkish demonstrations in Stockholm have complicated the process.
 On Saturday, a far-right activist from Denmark staged a protest outside the Turkish Embassy in Stockholm where he burned the Quran, Islam’s holy book.
 A separate pro-Kurdish demonstration was held later Saturday in the Swedish capital.

-The Swedish government has tried to distance itself from the demonstrations, while insisting that such protests are allowed under the country’s freedom of speech.
+The Swedish government has tried to distance itself from the demonstrations, while insisting that such protests are protected by freedom of speech.

 Turkey responded angrily to the protests, canceling a planned visit to Ankara by the Swedish defense minister.
 Protests were held outside Swedish diplomatic missions in Ankara and Istanbul.